FIWARE/tutorials.NGSI-v2/docs/linked-data.md

 -   Unknown attribute `xxx` => `https://uri.etsi.org/ngsi-ld/default-context/xxx`

 And unsurprisingly these default-context IRIs don't exist as valid web pages either.

 To create a valid **Building** data entity in the context broker, make a POST request to the `http://localhost:1026/ngsi-ld/v1/entities` endpoint as shown below.
-It is essential that the appropriate `Content-Type: application/ld+json` is also used, so that the data entity is recognized as Linked data.

-To create a valid **Building** data entity in the context broker, make a POST request to the `http://localhost:1026/ngsi-ld/v1/entities` endpoint as shown below.
 It is essential that the appropriate